1982 and Newer Model Year Vehicles

 The following Colorado motor vehicles are exempt from emissions testing:

-- Newly-manufactured vehicles, for the first seven (7) model years, or until a change of ownership (click here for requirements regarding vehicles being brought into the program area from another state or from another part of Colorado);
+- Newly-manufactured vehicles, for the first seven (7) model years, or until a change of ownership in the last year of its exemption

 - Pre-1975 collector-plated vehicles